-Typically, there is no deductible on loss of use coverage.
-However, you may be responsible for a deductible for other parts of your claim.
+You may be responsible for a deductible for other parts of your claim.
 Your homeowners insurance representative can explain your deductible further and help you explore other coverages you may want to add to your homeowners policy.
 The goal is to make sure you have coverage that fits your needs.

 How Much Loss of Use Coverage Do I Need?